programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 ## Introduction

 Handwritten documents are appealing artifacts and a mainstay of research for many historians.
-Sources such as diaries, letters, logbooks and reports connect historians to the writer not only through the writer's words, but also through their individual writing style.
-However, research involving large amounts of these documents represents a significant challenge: transcription of documents into digital form makes them more searchable, but hand transcription is very time consuming.
+Sources such as diaries, letters, logbooks and reports connect historians to writers not only through the writer's words, but also through their individual writing style.
+However, research involving large amounts of these documents represents a significant challenge: transcription of documents into digital form makes them more searchable, but hand transcription is very time-consuming.
 While historians have been able to digitize physical typewritten documents using [optical character recognition](https://en.wikipedia.org/wiki/Optical_character_recognition) (OCR), handwriting, with its individual styles, has until recently resisted recognition by computers.

 Digitally transcribing symbols, whether typed, printed or written, is a form of pattern matching.
 OCR for typed characters recognizes the patterns that make up a letter through a set of codified rules.
-Previous _Programming Historian_ tutorials which have demonstrated typed text recognition include: Andrew Akhlaghi's ["OCR and Machine Translation"](https://programminghistorian.org/en/lessons/OCR-and-Machine-Translation), Moritz Mähr's ["Working with batches of PDF files"](https://programminghistorian.org/en/lessons/working-with-batches-of-pdf-files), Laura Turner O'Hara's ["Cleaning OCR’d text with Regular Expressions"](https://programminghistorian.org/en/lessons/cleaning-ocrd-text-with-regular-expressions) and Jon Crump's ["Generating an Ordered Data Set from an OCR Text File"](https://programminghistorian.org/en/lessons/generating-an-ordered-data-set-from-an-OCR-text-file).
+Previous _Programming Historian_ tutorials which have demonstrated typed text recognition include: Andrew Akhlaghi's ["OCR and Machine Translation"](/en/lessons/OCR-and-Machine-Translation), Moritz Mähr's ["Working with batches of PDF files"](/en/lessons/working-with-batches-of-pdf-files), Laura Turner O'Hara's ["Cleaning OCR’d text with Regular Expressions"](/en/lessons/cleaning-ocrd-text-with-regular-expressions) and Jon Crump's ["Generating an Ordered Data Set from an OCR Text File"](/en/lessons/generating-an-ordered-data-set-from-an-OCR-text-file).
 Recent advances in artificial intelligence now allow historians to automatically transcribe handwritten documents, within the limits of the writing systems used, the language and the legibility of the handwriting.
-Indeed, with the advent of computer algorithms referred to as [deep Learning](https://en.wikipedia.org/wiki/Deep_learning), computers have achieved a level of generalized pattern recognition that allows them to recognize handwritten characters, even across various writers' handwriting styles.
-A related tutorial is Isabelle Gribomont's ["OCR with Google Vision API and Tesseract"](https://programminghistorian.org/en/lessons/ocr-with-google-vision-and-tesseract).
+Indeed, with the advent of computer algorithms referred to as [deep learning](https://en.wikipedia.org/wiki/Deep_learning), computers have achieved a level of generalized pattern recognition that allows them to recognize handwritten characters, even across various writers' handwriting styles.
+A related tutorial is Isabelle Gribomont's ["OCR with Google Vision API and Tesseract"](/en/lessons/ocr-with-google-vision-and-tesseract).

 In order to gain the ability to recognize handwriting using deep learning, the computer goes through a special training process.
-It is fed a large number of images of written letters – for example, the letter A – along with data telling the computer which letter is contained in each image.
+It is fed a large number of images of written letters – for example, the letter A – along with data telling the computer which letter it is being shown.
 Throughout this training, the computer learns to recognize various similar visual patterns of a written A and differentiates them from other letters.
 This training process requires carefully classifying a lot of data and demands a substantial amount of computer processing.
-This is a specialized and labour intensive process.
+This is a specialized and labour-intensive process.
 It is also important to note that a recognition model based on deep learning reflects the biases both from the data it was trained on and from the ways in which this data was selected.

 While training a customized handwriting recognition model is possible and sometimes required, it remains very difficult.
 Fortunately, ready-trained handwriting recognition services are available commercially.
 [Microsoft](https://docs.microsoft.com/en-us/azure/cognitive-services/computer-vision/overview-ocr), [Google Cloud Platform](https://cloud.google.com/vision/docs/handwriting) and [Amazon Web Services](https://aws.amazon.com/textract/) are companies that offer handwriting recognition services over the web.
 These services equip the historian who would like a faster means to transcribe handwritten documents, as long as these documents are legible and in a writing system that is recognizable by the service.
-As mentioned above, a handwriting recognition service based on deep learning is determined by the data it was trained on, which may affect whether the service will work for the documents a historian is using.
-Unfortunately, details about the data how these models are trained are not readily available.
-Given this, I can offer only a reasonable assumption on the best use of these services.

 These commercially based services perform more reliably with legible handwriting in a standardized presentation, such as written on straight lines.
-The services all recognize the roman alphabet, but other forms of writing like the Arabic alphabet are also supported by certain services.
+The services all recognize the roman alphabet, and certain services (but not all) also support other forms of writing, like the Arabic alphabet.
 You can check which languages each service supports on the following pages: [Microsoft](https://learn.microsoft.com/en-us/azure/ai-services/computer-vision/language-support#optical-character-recognition-ocr), [Google Cloud Platform](https://cloud.google.com/vision/docs/languages) and [Amazon Web Services](https://aws.amazon.com/textract/faqs/).
 Automated transcription will also struggle to recognize handwriting that is only lightly visible, such as pencil, or otherwise poorly contrasted.
 Despite these limitations, however, handwriting recognition is now a useful and practical tool for historians who need to transcribe documents.

 For this lesson, we will use Microsoft's Azure Cognitive Services to transcribe handwriting.
 Azure Cognitive Services is accessed only over the web – it is not a desktop application on your computer.
 Your computer connects to it and sends it images to process for handwriting recognition.
 Azure Cognitive Services replies with the text it detects in an image.
 Azure Cognitive Services performs reliably with handwritten documents and, based on personal usage, it performs as well as Google or Amazon Web Services on documents written in English and French.